boytchev/mannequin.js/demos/index.md

 # Demonstrations

 These are several live demonstration of [mannequin.js](../index.md) library.
 Click on an image to open a live demonstration.
+For more information about the library check the [User guide](../docs).

 #### General position